cshenry/cookiecutter-henrylab/docs/guide.md

 The workflow uploads the generated documentation as a [workflow artifact][github actions artifacts].
 Building the documentation only serves the purpose of catching issues in pull requests.
-Builds on [Read the Docs][Read the Docs] happen independently.
+Builds on [Read the Docs][read the docs] happen independently.

-The workflow also uploads coverage data to [Codecov][Codecov] after running tests.
+The workflow also uploads coverage data to [Codecov][codecov] after running tests.
-It generates a coverage report in [Cobertura][Cobertura] XML format, using the [coverage session](the-coverage-session).
+It generates a coverage report in [Cobertura][cobertura] XML format, using the [coverage session](the-coverage-session).
 The report is uploaded
 using the official [Codecov GitHub Action][codecov/codecov-action].